KarolinHem/TESTING/SECURITY.md

 reported vulnerability, what to expect if the vulnerability is accepted or declined, etc._

-_Example: The Electron team will send a response indicating the next steps in handling your report.
+_Example from electron: The Electron team will send a response indicating the next steps in handling your report.
 After the initial reply to your report, the security team will keep you informed of the progress towards a fix and full announcement, and may ask for additional information or guidance._